okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-load/index.md

 ## Factor setup

 This use case does not require any additional factors.
-It only requires you to load the widget.
+It only requires you to load the Sign-in Widget.

 ## Configuration updates